-Enhance PDF performance with linearized downloading
+Enhance PDF viewing with linearized downloading

 Linearized PDFs allow viewing a PDF while it’s still downloading, enabling faster access to information in the PDF.
 This is especially useful for large documents where quick access is critical.